CyberFlameGO/svnpython/Doc/library/logging.rst

 with an :func:`addHandler` method.
 As an example scenario, an application may want to send all log messages to a log file, all log messages of error or higher to stdout, and all messages of critical to an email address.
-This scenario requires three individual handlers where each handler is responsible for sending messages of a specific severity to a specific location.
+This scenario requires three individual handlers where each hander is responsible for sending messages of a specific severity to a specific location.

 The standard library includes quite a few handler types; this tutorial uses only